auca/com.122-119/Practice/Structured Programming/Practice_03.md

 ### Sample Input and Output

 ```
-Number of points?
+Enter the number of points?
 73
 Grade: C
 ```

 ```
-Number of points?
+Enter the number of points?
 120
 120 is not in the permitted range.
 ```